martindavid1995/ECMod/README.md

       - Preround freeze time (strat time)
       - Configurable round times and round limits
       - Disabling carryover weapons into new rounds
-      - Displaying match winner/loser at the end
+      - Displaying winner/loser at game end

 ## Challenges
  - Due to the game coming out in 2005, and most modders stopping working on the game by the early 2010s, there is a severe lack of documentation and modding resources for CoD2.